AckerlyXu/heima/articles/virtual-machines/windows/csharp.md

     Replace these values:

     - All resource names that start with *my*, with names that make sense for your environment.
     - *subscriptionId* with your subscription identifier.
-You can find the subscription identifier on the Subscriptions blade of the Azure portal preview.
+You can find the subscription identifier on the Subscriptions blade of the Azure Portal.
     - *location* with the Azure region where you want to create the resources.
     - *adminName* with the name of the administrator account on the virtual machine.
     - *adminPassword* with the password of the administrator account.